DLA94/Ensemble_Clustering/R Shiny app/README.md

 ```

+With the interfac you can:
+  - Upload data, use PCA and visualize data
+  - Check different clustering algorithms (Kmeans, GMM, SC, AP)
+  - Perform consensus clustering with different input (nk, reps, p.item, consensus functions)

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.